nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Add models for light fixtures in lobby and kitchen
+- [x] Add cracked screen image and more for the phone
 - [x] Add random pings on phone via notifications
 - [x] See how to get point light working on The Mass
 - [x] Add door script to all cabinets